gbblack/mansus/07 Bookmarks/Reading Roadmap.md

 - The White Tiger
 - Americanah
 - Brave New World
+- Consider Phlebas
+- The Player of Games
+- Use of Weapons
+- Paradise Lost
+- What In Me Is Dark: The Revolutionary Life of Paradise Lost
 ### Non Fiction
 - On Bullshit
 - Tidy First?
+- A People's History of the United States
 ### Textbooks
 - Patterns for API design
 - Head First: Software Architecture